16 Dec Ayurveda and Autoimmune Disorders

 WHEN YOUR CELLS DON’T RECOGNIZE EACH OTHER

 The disease and progression varies per individual.
-Non-specific symptoms at the onset of the disease process make diagnosis a challenge from a western/allopathic medical perspective (since allopathic medicine relies on symptomatic treatment).
-When the inflammation is wide-spread and the disease is well-established, allopathic medicine starts treating the symptoms (inflammation).
+Non-specific symptoms at the onset of the disease process make diagnosis a challenge from a western/allopathic medical perspective, because allopathic medicine relies on symptomatic treatment.
+When the inflammation is widespread and the disease is well established, allopathic doctors respond by treating the symptoms (inflammation).
 But providing symptomatic relief is merely suppressing the cause and complicating the underlying condition.

 Ayurveda (pronounced: eye-ur-vay-duh) is a holistic system of medicine from ancient India that is still used today.
 It treats the root cause of disease rather than the symptoms, and has a long history of success.
-To discover the root cause of auto-immune disorders, ayurveda looks at what caused the inflammation and works backward: inflammation is caused by lack of celluar recognition/communication; the breakdown in communication is due to cells being covered with “ama” (a Sanskrit word meaning toxic, waste product); the ama is caused by low “agni” (a Sanskrit word meaning digestive strength or fire) and low “ojas” (a Sanskrit word that can be translated as immunity).
-So the root causes of auto-immune disorders are low agni and weak ojas.
+To discover the root cause of autoimmune disorders, Ayurveda looks at what caused the inflammation and works backward: inflammation is caused by lack of cellular recognition/communication; the breakdown in communication is due to cells being covered with “ama” (a Sanskrit word meaning toxic waste product); the ama is caused by low “agni” (a Sanskrit word meaning digestive strength or fire) and low “ojas” (a Sanskrit word that can be translated as immunity).
+So the root causes of autoimmune disorders are: low agni and weak ojas.
 Therefore, the ayurveda treatment focuses on restoring agni and ojas.

 TREATING THE ROOT CAUSES: LOW AGNI & LOW OJAS

 Treating the root cause involves kindling agni and supporting ojas.
-Ama is the result of internal and external factors such as: undigested food, unprocessed emotions, stress, environmental factors and external factors (i.e., trauma, drugs, chemo exposure, radiation and smoking).
+Ama is the result of internal factors (i.e., undigested food, unprocessed emotions, stress) and external factors (i.e., trauma, environmental factors, pharmaceutical drugs, chemo exposure, radiation, smoking, etc.).
 Ama can show up very early in an Ayurvedic examination and is easily treated with diet and lifestyle modifications.
-Even if the ama has advanced to the point of symptomatic expression (i.e., inflammation and disease), the Ayurvedic approach of targeting the removal of the root cause – the ama – can bring success.
+Even if the ama has advanced to the point of symptomatic expression (i.e., inflammation and disease), the Ayurvedic approach of targeting the removal of the root cause – the ama – can bring positive results.